-Millions in U.S. heading into the holidays unemployed and over $5,000 behind on rent
+Millions of Americans are heading into the holidays unemployed and over $5,000 behind on rent

 Data from the Mortgage Bankers Association shows $9 billion in rent wasn’t collected in the third quarter.
 Without that money, landlords are struggling to pay property taxes, insurance and other upkeep costs, adding more strain to the economy.

 Utility data is showing equally alarming signs of strain.
 New Hampshire has seen a 66% jump in the number of families who are 90 days or more behind on utility payments compared with 2019.
-Pennsylvania has seen a 67% increase over last year in the number of households in arrears, according to data compiled by NEADA.
+Pennsylvania has seen a 67% increase over the last year in the number of households in arrears, according to data compiled by NEADA.

 Pennsylvania utilities now have an arrearage balance of $721 million, up from $433 million last year.
 Massachusetts shows $754 million, up from $508 million a year ago.